-Lightning cannot directly strike you if you’re inside your house, it can travel through wires and other conductive surfaces that lead into the house.
+While lightning cannot strike you directly if you’re inside your house, it can travel through wires and other conductive surfaces that lead into the house.
 If you happen to be in contact with one of them, it’s possible you could can get electrocuted.

 In addition to outdoor fatalities caused by lightning, a number of people are injured indoors every year, including individuals who are using their landline telephone during a thunderstorm (Source: Medscape).

-Houses have a lot of internal wiring.
-There is solid gauge copper wire leading to every wall outlet, light switch, and electrical appliance.
-Copper telephone lines leading to every phone jack.
-Coaxial cables running from your antenna or cable TV provider snake through the walls.
-Most of these conductive wires start at some distribution point outside your house such as a utility pole or a satellite dish on your roof.
+However, houses do have a lot of internal wiring.
+There is solid gauge copper wire leading to every wall outlet and light switch.
+Copper telephone lines run to every phone jack.
+Coaxial cables run from your satellite dish or cable provider to wall jacks.
+Most of these conductive wires start at some distribution point outside your house such as a utility pole or a satellite dish.
 If lightning happens to strike nearby, it’s possible the electricity could find it’s way inside your house by traveling along those wires.

-It’s also possible for the lightning to directly strike your house, then arc flash onto the conductive copper wires.
+It’s also possible the lightning might directly strike the house, then arc flash onto the conductive copper wires.
 If the house’s grounding system is broken or inadequate, the electricity may have to travel even further to find the ground.
 If you happen to be on a landline phone, you could get a jolt right to the head!

 Interestingly, the iron gas line coming into your house are also conductive, but like the copper pipes, they are buried underground.
-In 2019, a lightning strike did hit a tree severing a gas line outside a home which resulted in a small fire (Source: CTV News Canada), The good news is, no houses were damaged and I have yet to read any article of a house blowing up due to a gas line being struck by lightning.
+In 2019, a lightning strike did hit a tree severing a gas line outside a home which resulted in a small fire (Source: CTV News Canada).
+The good news is, I have yet to read any article of a house blowing up due to a gas line being struck by lightning.

 Here is a link to some pictures of another house unlucky enough to be struck by lightning.

-Just remember, the safest place to be during a thunderstorm is in your house.
-The odds of being struck by lightning while inside are far worse than winning the Powerball lottery.
+Just remember, one of the safest places to be during a thunderstorm is in your house.
+The odds of being struck by lightning while inside are extremely low.
 If you happen to live in a part of the country that experiences a lot of lightning strikes, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
 This will help the electricity from a lightning strike harmlessly find the ground.